Jacksongargar/Simple-Interest-Calculation/Simple-Interest-Calculator/Simple-Interest-Calculator/README.md

-HTTP, CSS and JavaScript project for the Coursera's course "Introduction to Cloud Development with HTML, CSS, JavaScript"
+HTTP, CSS and JavaScript project for the IBM's course "Introduction to Cloud Development with HTML, CSS, JavaScript"